IBMDeveloperMEA/AI-Integrity-Improving-AI-models-with-Cortex-Certifai/README.md

 Workshop Replay: https://www.crowdcast.io/e/integrityinai

 This Repo is for the upcoming webinar AI Integrity: Improving AI models with Cortex Certifai - Register for the live stream and access the replay – https://www.crowdcast.io/e/integrityinai

+# Prerequisites
+Sign-up/Login to IBM Cloud - https://ibm.biz/BdfhxH/

+If you are an existing user please login to IBM Cloud

+And if you are not, don't worry!
+We have got you covered!
+There are 3 steps to create your account on IBM Cloud:
+1- Put your email and password.
+2- You get a verification link with the registered email to verify your account.
+3- Fill the personal information fields.
+** Please make sure you select the country you are in when asked at any step of the registration process.

 # Black box AI models explained using Cortex Certifai